COMPLICATIONS POST COVID-19 INFECTION

 Listen to your gut instinct and be a strong advocate for your child.

 You know your child best.

 What do I do when other people are telling me not to worry and that children don’t get COVID-19 or Long Covid?

 Long Covid is a real phenomena.

 Parents often see changes in their child before others because they know their child so well.

-Parents have reported that medical professionals have made them feel that they are 'fussing' about their child's recovery.
+Parents have reported that healthcare professionals have made them feel that they are 'fussing' about their child's recovery.

 Some parents have been told their concerns are all in their 'head', or that they are 'attention-seeking, anxious or depressed'.

-Unfortunately, this has been a common occurrence which we hope will change soon.
-Long Covid has been accepted in adults.
-Recent studies confirm that children do get COVID-19 and can have long-lasting symptoms.
+Unfortunately, this has been a common occurrence, which is beginning to change, although we are aware it still happens.
+Long Covid has been somewhat accepted in adults.
+Recent studies do confirm that children do get COVID-19 and can have long-lasting symptoms.